OÖ Energiesparverband (ESV) mentoring in PROSPECT Learning Cycle 3

 Martin Messner from the Municipality of Kharkiv (Ukraine)

 “The entire learning program was very complete and exhaustive, in each part it was composed.
 The exchange of initial information led to the identification of significant contents and field of work, while the meeting in Linz was structured in such a way as to exploit the previous information both on a theoretical and practical basis.
 From a theoretical point of view, in fact, all the essential contents for the classification of this type of contract have been provided, while the practical application with the visit of both the ESCO and the experienced municipalities have made the content of great value.
 I consider it an experience of great professional value but also human, for the group work we have been called to carry outnal interpreter proved to be extremely valuable.
 Finally, what I liked most was the practical part, particularly the knowledge exchange with experts from Austrian companies and municipalities.”

 “The learning program was very interesting and well organized since the beginning.
 It was crucial the exchange of initial information and the access to the materials.
 The modules were clear and well structured.
 The study visit was very important in order to exchange experiences and ideas among the participants.
 The program was rich, and it was possible to deepen the knowledge acquired before and the knowledge exchange with experts from Austrian companies and municipalities was very important.
 We can get in contact and learn with experts who are experience and to know the good practices in the public lighting issue.
 This was undoubtedly a great asset to our learnings.”

 Vera Soares and Rui Pacheco from CIM do Ave, Guimarães (Portugal)

-The 4th and last Step of the Learning programme took place on 19th December 2019 and the group conducted an online session dedicated to the assessment and evaluation of the peer learning activities.
+The 4th and last step of the Programme took place on the 19th of December 2019 and included an online session dedicated to the assessment and evaluation of the peer learning activities.